quicwg/base-drafts/draft-ietf-quic-recovery.md

 The total length of time over which consecutive PTOs expire is limited by the idle timeout.

-The probe timer MUST NOT be set if the time threshold ({{time-threshold}}) loss detection timer is set.
-The time threshold loss detection timer is expected to both expire earlier than the PTO and be less likely to spuriously retransmit data.
+The PTO timer MUST NOT be set if a timer is set for time threshold ({{time-threshold}}) loss detection.
+Time threshold loss detection is expected to both expire earlier than the PTO and be less likely to spuriously retransmit data.

 ### Handshakes and New Paths {#pto-handshake}